Deducteam/nubo/README.md

 - `LIB_ORIGIN`: URL to the original files of the library, as distributed by the authors.

-- `ENCODING`: name of the encoding in which the proofs are stated.

 - `LIB_PATH`: path where the proof packages can be retrieved.
 Full URL to proof packages becomes `${LIB_PATH}/<libpath>` where _libpath_ is a tree location for the library.